 What does it take for a place to become more than just a place?
 What turns a town into a beloved, lively and strong community?
 For Michelle, the answer is easy.
 It’s the connections and special relationships built between the people that live there.
 Michelle moved to Lander in 1990 and immediately placed herself into the fabric of the community.

 She found the people that cared about the same issues she did.
 She joined local organizations and helped start others when she saw a void.
 She ran for office and serves as a trustee for Fremont County School District 1.
 She knows Lander well and the people behind it.
-As program officer, her background in engaging and mobilizing the community will be an asset as she listens for solutions to Lander’s most pressing needs and opportunities.
+As Lander’s community officer, her background in engaging and mobilizing residents will be an asset as she listens for solutions to Lander’s most pressing needs and opportunities.

 Serving on the board of the Lander Community Foundation for over eight years, Michelle helped design the annual Challenge for Charities fundraising campaign that supports 35+ local nonprofits.
 She provided leadership to the Lander Art Center, Promoting Arts in Lander Schools (PALS), Adventures in Learning, Lander Action Network, League of Women Voters Fremont County and ATLAS (At Lander Arts and Sciences), among other community projects.